Individual programs may have additional requirements. Please check the program descriptions for specific admission requirements.

 Citizenship & Residency Priority

 NSCC prioritizes offers of admission on the basis of citizenship and residency.
-For programs starting in September, offers are extended on applications received before January 1 in the following order:
+Offers are made in the following order:

 All NSCC programs are delivered in English.
-To help ensure success, applicants may be required to demonstrate proficiency in English, regardless of country of origin or citizenship status.
-NSCC may require a student whose language skills come into question during the course of a program to complete a competency test or engage in language skill development.
+Applicants may be required to demonstrate proficiency in English, regardless of country of origin or citizenship status.

-- 1 full year in an accredited Canadian college or university
+- 1 full year in an accredited English Canadian college or university

-All other applicants, whose first language is not English, are required to submit the results of one of the following English competency tests:
+Applicants whose first language is not English must submit the results of one of the following English competency tests:

-- Test of English as a Foreign Language (TOEFL) – a minimum test score of 550 (paper version) or 213 (computer version) or 80 on the Internet-based Test (TOEFL® iBT).
-To request ETS/TOEFL submission of TOEFL scores directly to NSCC, quote institution reference code 8686 on your TOEFL application.
+- Test of English as a Foreign Language (TOEFL) – a minimum test score of 550 (paper version) or 213 (computer version) or 80 on the Internet-based test (TOEFL® iBT).
+To request that scores be sent directly to NSCC, quote institution reference code 8686 on your TOEFL application.